jint-method/actor-model-prototype/readme.md

 broadcaster.message('recipient-inbox-name', { type: 'message-type' });
 ```

-The message method requires a recipient's name along with a `MessageData` object that contains a `type` string.
-Additional values can be sent within the `MessageData` object as long as they're a [transferable](https://www.w3.org/TR/html50/infrastructure.html#transferable) typed structure.
+The `broadcaster.message()` method requires a recipient name along with a `MessageData` object that contains a message type.
+Additional values can be sent within the `MessageData` object as long as they're a [transferable](https://www.w3.org/TR/html50/infrastructure.html#transferable) structure.

-Inbox names are **NOT** unique and several scripts can register under the same inbox name.
-When a message is sent to a recipient all inboxes labeled as that recipient will receive the message.
+Inboxes **DO NOT** have unique name.
+Several inboxes can be registered under the same name.
+When a message is sent to an inbox `foo` all inboxes labeled as `foo` will receive the message.

 Scripts can register several inboxes.
 All inboxes can point to one inbox callback function: